 Print copies of your resume and a list of references to take with you.
 Make sure you know how to get to the location, taking into account the time of day and potential traffic.

 Practice your answers to common interviewing questions as well as your delivery.
 Parents, professionals and friends are all good people to practice with.
-Virtual or in-person practice interview options are available through University Career Services.
+Use InterviewStream to practice online, or use Handshake to schedule a practice interview with your Industry Advisor.

 Arrive five to 10 minutes early for your interview.
 If you are going to be late, make sure to call your interviewer.

 Give a firm handshake, make eye contact, and be an attentive listener.